 Confidentiality, invention assignment and non-compete agreements may be breached by counterparties, we may not be able to effectively protect our intellectual property rights or to enforce our contractual rights.
-Policing any unauthorized use of our intellectual property is difficult and costly and the steps we take may be inadequate to prevent the infringement or misappropriation of our intellectual property.
-In the event that we resort to litigation to enforce our intellectual property rights arising from breach of contract or third-party infringement, such litigation could result in substantial costs and a diversion of our managerial and financial resources and could put our intellectual property at risk of being invalidated or narrowed in scope.
-We cannot assure you that we will prevail in such litigation, and even if we do prevail, we may not obtain a meaningful recovery.
-In addition, our trade secrets may be leaked or otherwise become available to, or be independently discovered by, our competitors.
+Policing any unauthorized use of our intellectual property is difficult and costly and the steps we take may be inadequate to prevent the infringement or misappropriation of our intellectual property rights arising from breach of contract or third-party infringement, such litigation could result in substantial costs and a diversion of our managerial and financial resources and could put our intellectual property at risk of being invalidated or narrowed in scope.
+We cannot assure you that we will prevail in such litigation, our trade secrets may be leaked or otherwise become available to, or be independently discovered by, our competitors.
 Any failure in maintaining, protecting or enforcing our intellectual property rights could have a material adverse effect on our business, financial condition and results of operations.